-In recent years, Portugal has risen in popularity as one of the must-visit countries in Europe for its history and culture, delicious gastronomy, beautiful cities and fabulous weather.
+In recent years, Portugal has risen in popularity as one of the must-visit countries in Europe for its history and culture, delicious gastronomy, beautiful cities, incredible beach towns, and fabulous weather.

 Not surprisingly, Lisbon and Porto are the most common destinations, especially for those short on time.
 However, there are so many beautiful places to visit in Portugal beyond the main cities.
 For quite a small country, Portugal packs a punch in the diversity of experiences, landscapes, gastronomic and cultural traditions from region to region.

 We have put together a list of the best places in Portugal we believe anyone with more than a week in this beautiful country should add to their Portugal itinerary.

 Getting Around Portugal